 Fancy yourself a bit of an ornithophile?
 Then you won’t want to miss a visit to Asia’s biggest bird park and all its avian fun.

 Opened in 1971, the Jurong Bird Park is a 20.2-hectare hillside sanctuary for over 3,500 birds from across 400 species – including many threatened species you are unlikely to see anywhere else in the world.
-There are many highlights at Jurong Bird Park, but it is perhaps most celebrated for its four large and immersive free light aviaries including the famous – and recently reopened – Waterfall Aviary, though there is plenty for to explore here including unique exhibitions such as Penguin Coast and Pelican Cove.
+There are many highlights at Jurong Bird Park.
+Still, it is perhaps most celebrated for its four large and immersive free light aviaries, including the famous – and recently reopened – Waterfall Aviary.
+However, there is plenty to explore here, including unique exhibitions such as Penguin Coast and Pelican Cove.
 Yes, penguins.
 In Singapore!

-Everything at Jurong Bird Park is designed as much as possible to mirror the simulating natural habitat of birds from all over the world and park is committed towards conservation, being the first in the world to breed the Malayan black hornbill and the twelve-wired bird of paradise in captivity.
-World-class in every respect, the Jurong Bird Park also hosts a variety of educational programmes, overnight camps, night safaris, guided tours, workshops and wildlife publications ensuring visitors walk away with a deeper appreciation of Avian wildlife – as well as more than a few new vivid and unusual photos!
+Everything at Jurong Bird Park is designed as much as possible to mirror the simulating natural habitat of birds from all over the world, and the park is committed towards conservation, being the first in the world to breed the Malayan black hornbill and the twelve-wired bird of paradise in captivity.
+World-class in every respect, the Jurong Bird Park also hosts a variety of educational programs, overnight camps, night safaris, guided tours, workshops, and wildlife publications ensuring visitors walk away with a deeper appreciation of Avian wildlife – as well as more than a few new vivid and unusual photos!